fidalgo/fidalgo.github.io/pages/resume-single.md

 * Analysis and requirements gathering for an ENUM (E.164 NUmber Mapping) server, with state of the art investigation and testing the available solutions and API’s.

 #### Technologies
-Linux, Java, Ruby on Rails, Bash, PostgreSQL, Subversion, Git,CVS, Redmin
+Linux, Java, Ruby on Rails, Bash, PostgreSQL, Subversion, Git,CVS, Redmine

 ---